parsonsmatt/MelodyScout/README.md

 ## Todo:

+* Tidy up the Selectize box:
+    * Typing a comma "," into the Selectize box causes it to create.
+    * Defaults to first option, which usually isn't helpful.
+    * Backing out of the New Model process doesn't unlock Selectize
 * Remove editing of contributions directly from Artists
 * Enable a 'Delete' for admins and 'Report' for users
 * Currently, Notices build up for Users.
 They have a dismissal feature.